This site is about the sports doings -- mainly football -- of the high schools in Venango County, Pa. Contact:

 Surprise, surprise, surprise

-It was 1976 -- an Olympics year -- so all the "big names" skipped the Boston Marathon to prepare for them.
+It was 1976 -- an Olympics year -- so all the "big names" skipped the Boston Marathon to prepare for the Games.

 That left the field open for such unheard runners as Franklin's Jack Fultz (who sat in front of me in math class.)